cyborg-one/nfqttl/README.md

 # Nfqttl

 * Nfqttl - module for modifying the ttl value in the packet header.
-* For outgoing packets, the ttl value is set to 64 for mobile data interface and 65 for wifi and the tcp sequence spli
+* For outgoing packets, the ttl value is set to 64 for mobile data interface and 65 for wifi and the tcp sequence split.
 * For incoming packets, if ttl <= 1, set to ttl 64.
 * IPv6 packets are dropped.